olliw42/fastmavlink/README.md

 ## C Code Architecture ##

 The C code was architected along the line of the tasks which need to be covered for reading/parsing, handling, and sending/emitting MAVLink messages.
 That is, for each discrete task a function exists, which can then be combined to more user-friendly and easy-to-use higher-level functions, some of which are provided too.
-This way, only the tasks have to be executed as they are needed for the particular application at hand, allowing to minimize cpu time, RAM and stack usage.
+This way, only the tasks have to be executed as they are needed for the particular application at hand, allowing to minimize CPU time, RAM and stack usage.

 For instance, parsing a message for a MAVLink component with routing capabilities involves these discrete tasks:

-- parsing the received bytes into a working buffer, only considering the information in its header, mainly the len field
+- parsing the received bytes into a working buffer, only considering the information in its header, mainly the len field (= very fast parsing)
-- checking if the message ID is known, and determine e.g. the target IDs
+- checking if the message ID is known, and determining the target IDs
 - forwarding the data in the working buffer to the proper links (no extra effort needed)
-- converting the data in the working buffer into a message structure holding the required information, which can be feed to the component's message handler
+- converting the data in the working buffer into a message structure holding the required and relevant information, which can be passed on to the component's message handler

-This ensures a most fast parsing and a minimal effort (= cpu time) for forwarding known and unknown messages, and the proper design of the message structure minimizes the effort (= cpu time) for handling.
-The discrete tasks are represented by corresponding discrete functions, namely `fmav_parse_to_frame_buf()`, `fmav_check_frame_buf()`, and `fmav_frame_buf_to_msg()`.
+This ensures a most fast parsing and a minimal effort (= CPU time) for forwarding of known and unknown messages, and the proper design of the message structure minimizes the effort (= CPU time) for handling.
+The discrete tasks are represented by corresponding discrete functions, namely `fmav_parse_to_frame_buf()`, `fmav_check_frame_buf()`, and `fmav_frame_buf_to_msg()`, which can be called in sequence when (and only when) needed.
 But also the higher-level functions `fmav_parse_and_check_to_frame_buf()` or `fmav_parse_to_msg()` are available.

 In the following the discrete tasks shall be carefully analyzed, as this should help much to understand the fabric of the fastMavlink library.